rugbedbugg/Network-Analysis-101/README.md

 ---

 ## **Disclaimer**
-> **This report and all associated activities were conducted solely on my own private network.**
+> **This report and all associated activities were conducted solely on my private network/ IP addressess belonging only to me.**
 > No unauthorized access, scanning, or analysis of any external or third-party networks was performed.

 ---